Whole-home electrification: real costs and savings for WA households

 The key insight: you don't pay extra for electrification - you're investing money you would have spent on energy anyway, but now you own the asset.

-Get your personalized electrification plan with our Electrification Calculator.
+Get your personalised electrification plan with our Electrification Calculator.
 See exactly what each upgrade would save for your specific situation.

 See how much you could save with solar, batteries, and smart tariff choices